-Alumni Association
+AUM Alumni Association

-The AUM Alumni Association was established in 1980 to promote the goals and ideals of AUM, perpetuate the friendships formed while attending AUM, and foster causes of education and citizenship.
+The AUM Alumni Association was established in 1980 to promote the goals and ideals of AUM, perpetuate the friendships formed while attending AUM, and foster excellence in education.
 The University has more than 20,000 alumni living in 138 countries.
+All currently enrolled students, former students, and friends of the University may join the association.